YuryKorotin/Falsehoods/README.md

 ## Motivation

-Such repositories as https://github.com/kdeldycke/awesome-falsehood has only links to resources.
+Such repositories as ["Curated list of falsehoods programmers believe in"](https://github.com/kdeldycke/awesome-falsehood) has only links to resources.
 This repo contains only plain text and translations to different languages.
 This may be useful.

 ## Features